 Interested in the UC Davis Master of Advanced Study in Maternal and Child Nutrition?

-Schedule a one-on-one appointment with enrollment coach Cathy Zhao to learn more about the program and find out if it’s the right fit for your career goals.
+Schedule a one-on-one appointment with enrollment coach Kristy Craig to learn more about the program and find out if it’s the right fit for your career goals.

 Would you recommend this program and if so, why?

 Absolutely!
 The Maternal and Child Nutrition Program is truly unique and offers many opportunities, including specialized training in lactation, that are difficult to find anywhere else.
 The faculty is incredible and comes from diverse backgrounds that provides a highly well-rounded education within the sphere of maternal and child nutrition.
 I genuinely looked forward to each and every class session.

 What do you find most rewarding about working with pediatric patients and their families?